-The standards in 15.0 apply to Standard Mail material paid at the Periodicals Ride-Along price that is attached to or enclosed with Periodicals mail.
+The standards in 15.0 apply to USPS Marketing Mail material paid at the Periodicals Ride-Along price that is attached to or enclosed with Periodicals mail.

 Only one Ride-Along piece may be attached to or enclosed with one copy of Periodicals mail.
-The Ride-Along price must be paid on each copy in the mailing, not addressed pieces.
-A Ride-Along piece must be eligible as Standard Mail and must:
+The Ride-Along price must be paid on each copy in the mailing, rather than each addressed piece.
+A Ride-Along piece must meet the content eligibility requirements for USPS Marketing Mail and must: